Totality Or Bust!

 img_0384

 Beautiful isn’t it?
-A farmers market find that I picked up as an interesting new toy for a party.
+Chicken of the woods is a farmers market find that I picked up as an interesting new toy for a party.
 I was really excited for this mushroom but it was still a known unknown.
-I quickly sauteed a little up just to taste test before it was committed to a dish.
-Oh man, so bad; tasted and felt like wet like wood :-| No worries; a little broth and browning should help…it’ll find its way.
+I quickly sauteed a little up to taste test before it was committed to a dish.
+Oh man, so bad; tasted and felt like wet like wood.
+No worries, a little broth and browning should help it find its way.
 Alas, it did not find its way.
 Tried it again a few days later; same thing.
 Never, ever, ever, ever, ever, ever…buy this mushroom.
-Apparently, Chicken of the Woods is nothing like Hen of the Woods.
-Hen of the woods is friggin’ fantastic and one of my favorite mushrooms.
-Side note: Hen of the Woods are the only mushroom of any real nutritive value, so eat up.
-Ohm!
+I don’t remember ever being this disappointed with an ingredient, ever.

 Night Out In North County